The launch of the Joomla! 5.x Series saw the removal from the Core Joomla! CMS of the:

 Read more: Planning to upgrade from Joomla!
 4 to Joomla!
 5

-There is some consternation expressed in the Joomla!
-Support Forums about this de-coupling.
+There was some consternation expressed in the Joomla!
+Support Forums about the de-coupling of Google CAPTCHA from the Joomla!
+Core.

 Read more: JED Captcha Extensions